 Why does Lex Luthor hate Superman?
-Because Lex worked his whole life to gain power and respect, while Superman was handed his powers by a quirk of genetics and won the hearts of Metropolis without any effort at all.
+Because Superman is more powerful than Lex, and he won the hearts of Metropolis without any effort at all.
 Confirmed in Blackest Night, wherein Lex is bound by Wonder Woman's Lasso of Truth and is forced to admit to himself and everyone around him that: "The truth is...
 I really want to be Superman."
 It also probably isn't a coincidence that modern portrayals of Lex in the comics often have green eyes.

 Haazen from Knights of the Old Republic (the comics) is this trope — he was consumed years ago by his jealousy of his friend (and later employer) Barrison Draay's wealth, good looks, talent with the Force, and luck in love with the girl Haazen was also sweet on.
 This lead him to ultimately arrange Barrison's assassination and then spend decades concocting an Evil Plan that would pervert everything Barrison stood for as well as his family name, while ending with Haazen ruling the galaxy from behind the scenes.
 And if would have worked if Zayne Carrick hadn't convinced Barrison's son Lucien that this wasn't what his father would have wanted.